aliyun/terraform-provider-alicloud/website/docs/r/rds_clone_db_instance.html.markdown

 * `released_keep_policy` - (Optional) The released keep policy.
 * `replication_acl` - (Optional, Computed) This parameter is only supported by the RDS PostgreSQL cloud disk version, indicating the authentication method of the replication permission.
 It is only allowed when the public key of the client certificate authority is enabled.
 Valid values: `cert` and `perfer` and `verify-ca` and `verify-full (supported by RDS PostgreSQL above 12)`.
 * `resource_group_id` - (Optional) The resource group id.
 * `role_arn` - (Optional) The Alibaba Cloud Resource Name (ARN) of a RAM role.
 A RAM role is a virtual RAM identity that you can create within your Alibaba Cloud account.
-For more information, see [RAM role overview](https://www.alibabacloud.com/help/en/ram/).

 -> **NOTE:** This parameter is available only when the instance runs MySQL.
 * `security_ips` - (Optional, Computed) The IP address whitelist of the instance.
 Separate multiple IP addresses with commas (,) and cannot be repeated.
 The following two formats are supported: